danielgraf/emvexplorer/README.md

 If you want to build them, you'll find the repositories under my profile.

-If you want binaries you can just download them from http://temp.link
+If you want the JARs as binaries you can just download them from https://github.com/danielgraf/emvExplorerEngine/releases/tag/v1.0.0 and

 To build this electron app :